sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 ms.technology: windows-oem
 ---

-# Windows Defender Device Guard hardware requirements
+# Windows Defender Device Guard
-Starting with Windows 10, version 1709, Device Guard is split into two features known as Windows Defender Exploit Guard and Windows Defender Application Control.
+Starting with Windows 10, version 1709, Windows Defender Device Guard is split into two features known as Windows Defender Exploit Guard and Windows Defender Application Control.
 These features are a combination of enterprise-related hardware and software security features that, when configured together, will lock a device down so that it can only run trusted applications that are defined in an enterprise's code integrity policies.
 If the app isn’t trusted it can’t run, period.

 With hardware that meets basic requirements, it also means that even if an attacker manages to get control of the Windows kernel, he or she will be much less likely to be able to run malicious executable code.